BrittaRude/BrittaRude.github.io/inputs_code/_posts/2020-11-22-britta-rude-forecasting-with-python.md

 So we are all set up now to do our forecast.
 But first, let's have a look at which economic model we will use to do our forecast.

-## The theory behind the practice - SARIMAX forecasting
+## The Theory behind the Practice - SARIMAX Forecasting

 There are a lot of ways to do forecasts, and a lot of different models which we can apply.
 In this blogpost I will just focus on one particular model, called the SARIMAX model, or Seasonal Autoregressive Integrated Moving Average with Explanatory Variable Model.
 Let's look at this one by one: